 However, soon after the meeting, the delegates realized amending the Articles of Confederation would not be enough.
 Instead, they needed to create a new document, which meant building a new government from the ground up.

 With so much at stake, reaching an agreement that stood a chance of being ratified by the states meant the many competing interests would need to find a way to work together.
 But the problem was that there weren’t just two opinions, and states often found themselves as allies in one debate and adversaries in others.

-The main factions that existed at the convention were large states vs. small states, North vs. South, and East vs. West.
+The main factions that existed at the Constitutional Convention were large states vs. small states, Northern states vs. Southern states, and East vs. West.
 And in the beginning, the small/large divide nearly brought the assembly to a close without an agreement.